sydneyg2021/CSC-325-Final/Docs/Report.md

 # Introduction:
-## Overview of CI/CD pipelines and their significance in modern software development
-Continuous Integration and Continuous Deployment (CI/CD) is a set of practices, frameworks, and tools to automate and streamline the software delivery process.
+** Overview of CI/CD pipelines and their significance in modern software development ** Continuous Integration and Continuous Deployment (CI/CD) is a set of practices, frameworks, and tools to automate and streamline the software delivery process.
 This process is represented in the CI/CD pipeline, where code changes are recorded as they are automatically built, tested, and deployed to various environments.
+CI/CD pipelines offer numerous benefits to modern software development practices, including:
+- Improved Quality: By automating tests and deployments, CI/CD pipelines help ensure the consistency and reliability of software releases, leading to higher-quality products.
+- Increased Efficiency: Automation reduces manual effort and accelerates the software development lifecycle, allowing teams to deliver features to customers faster.
+- Faster Time-to-Market: CI/CD enables rapid iteration and deployment, allowing organizations to respond quickly to market demands and stay ahead of competitors.
+- Enhanced Collaboration: CI/CD encourages collaboration among development, testing, and operations teams, fostering a culture of shared responsibility and continuous improvement.

-This document outlines the CI/CD pipeline for this Flutter Application project.
+This document outlines a CI/CD pipeline for flutter applications.

 # DevContainer Environment:
-## Details of the Docker container configuration used for Flutter development
-A DevContainer is a pre-configured development environment packaged within a Docker container.
+** Details of the Docker container configuration used for Flutter development ** A DevContainer is a pre-configured development environment packaged within a Docker container.
 It bundles all the necessary tools, libraries, and dependencies a project needs to run smoothly.
 A DevContainer is especially beneficial for Flutter development due to its consistency, reduced setup time, isolation, and portability.
 DevContainers offers a streamlined and consistent development experience for Flutter projects, saving time on setup, minimizing compatibility issues, and ensuring everyone works with the same tools and libraries.

 ## Configuration steps
 To configure my DevContainer, I:

 1. Created a Dockerfile Image with a pre-configured base image specifically designed for development containers by Microsoft.
 It provides a base Ubuntu environment with some basic tools pre-installed.

-2. I also installed additional tools to the image:
+3. I also installed additional tools to the image:
       - wget: Used for downloading files from the internet.
       - xz-utils: Provides tools for working with xz-compressed files.
       - git: Used for version control with Git repositories.